2024-learn/dns-deep-dive/README.md

     - AA: Authoritative Answer and it is valid in responses.
 The AA specifies the responding name server is an authority for the domain name being requested
     - TC: Truncation.
 Set when a message is truncated due to its length being greater than the maximum size; 512 bytes
     - RD: Recursion Desired.
 It is set in the query upon the client sending a recursive request to the DNS resolver
-    - RA: Recursion Availabe.
+    - RA: Recursion Available.
 Denotes whether the name server responding supports recursive queries
     - Z: reserved for future use and it must be zero in all queries and responses
     - AD: Authentic Data
     - CD: Checking Disabled